A.L.A. Schechter Poultry Corp. v. United States: Significance

-Speaking to aides of Roosevelt, Justice Louis Brandeis remarked that, "This is the end of this business of centralization, and I want you to go back and tell the president that we're not going to let this government centralize everything."
+Speaking to aides of Roosevelt, Justice Louis Brandeis remarked: "This is the end of this business of centralization, and I want you to go back and tell the president that we're not going to let this government centralize everything."
 In Hyde Park, New York, a few days after the decision, Roosevelt denounced the decision as an antiquated interpretation of the Commerce Clause.
 After the decision was announced, newspapers reported that 500 cases of NIRA code violations were going to be dropped.